coleifer/peewee/docs/peewee/models.rst

 .. note:: This can be overridden at any time by calling :py:meth:`SelectQuery.order_by`.

+This feature is provided for users familiar with the Django framework and, while it may seem convenient, I would caution against using this as it can sometimes lead to subtle bugs.

 Inheriting model metadata
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Some options are "inheritable" (see table above), which means that you can define a database on one model, then subclass that model and the child models will use the same database.
+Some options are *inheritable* (see :ref:`model options table <model-options>`), which means that you can define a database on one model, then subclass that model and the child models will use the same database.

 .. code-block:: python